 Q: What do I need to create my dream bed?

-A: Check out the diagram below for an overview of what we call the Essential Components:
+A: The perfect dream bed is something that is worth investing in, but where to start?
+We've laid out all the components necessary for the perfect bed.
+Check out the diagram below for an overview of what we call the Essential Components:

 Bedskirt: Wraps around the frame of the bed to hide the boxspring.
 If your mattress sits on a metal frame, a bedskirt is essential.
 Bedskirts can be tailored with or without pleats, or gathered for a more feminine look.
 Always get an exact measurement for the height of your skirt so it’s not too short or dragging on the floor.
 Use a boxspring cover - similar to a fitted sheet - for a cleaner look.